BetonQuest/BetonQuest/documentation/Learn-Beton/Getting-Started/Setting-up-the-editor.md

 ### Setup

-Open up any of your quests using *File > Open Folder...*.
+Open up any of your quests using *File > Open Folder...* (if you haven't made any yet, select the default quest in *plugin/BetonQuest/default*).
 Then click on any file to open it.
 There are a few general things to keep in mind when editing files.
 VSCode does a really nice job at exposing these directly to the user.
-They are all listed in the bottom right corner of the editor window.
+They are all listed in the bottom right corner of the editor window:

 !!! caution
     **Make sure to set these settings in the bottom right corner of VSCode**: